About Us

 Our Purpose

-Support veterans and their families by connecting them to services to improve their wellbeing and assist
+Support veterans and their families by connecting them to services that improve their wellbeing, and assist

-former Australian and allied veterans and families by connecting to them to their local community, through
+former Australian and allied veterans and families by connecting them to their local community through

 Our Vision

-By 2026 every veteran in NSW knows what the RSL stands for, what it does, and wants to be involved
+By 2026 every veteran in NSW knows what the RSL stands for and what it does, and wants to be involved

 as a member.